DegateCommunity/Degate/README.md

 - Wire matching (need a rework),
 - Sub-projects,
 - Annotation and annotation configuration,
-- Light and dark theme support.
+- Light and dark theme support,
+- And much more...

 We dropped those functionalities from old Degate :
 - Collaborative tracking of wires and vias.